codeintegrity-ai/mutahunter/README.md

 ### How to Execute Mutahunter

 To use MutaHunter, you first need a Cobertura, Jacoco XML line coverage report of a specific test file.
 MutaHunter currently supports mutating on a per-test-file basis.

-- [Go Example](/examples/go_webservice/): A simple Go application with a test suite.
-- [Java Example](/examples/java_maven/): A simple Java Spring Boot application with a test suite.
-- [JavaScript Example](/examples/js_vanilla/): A simple JavaScript Express application with a test suite.
-- [Python FastAPI Example](/examples/python_fastapi/): A simple Python FastAPI application with a test suite.

 Example command to run Mutahunter on a Python FastAPI [application](/examples/python_fastapi/):